NottPeak/Ultraviolet/README.md

 - Acorn.js

 ## Used by
-- [Incognito](https://github.com/caracal-js/Incognito), a popular web proxy service with focus on privacy
+- [Incognito](https://github.com/caracal-js/Incognito), a popular web  service with focus on privacy
-- [Holy-Unblocker](https://github.com/titaniumnetwork-dev/Holy-Unblocker), a popular web proxy service focusing on bypassing web filters and more
+- [Holy-Unblocker](https://github.com/titaniumnetwork-dev/Holy-Unblocker), a popular web  service focusing on bypassing web filters and more
-- [Hypertabs](titaniumnetwork.org/), a web proxy service using a PWA browser as its frontend
+- [Hypertabs](titaniumnetwork.org/), a web  service using a PWA browser as its frontend

 ## Table of Contents
 - [Installation And Setup](#installation-and-setup)